Fergus3763/UI-for-Dashboard/handover/STATUS_SUMMARY.md

 - Canonical markers are now consistent and timestamped.

 **Next step:** Begin Booker MVP planning (search → availability → results → reserve stub).
+---

+## HUB #5 — VenueSetup Tabbed Layout
+**Date:** 2025-11-12
+- Converted VenueSetup to tabs (Venue + Booking Policy).
+- Booking Policy UI scaffold added; persistence to Supabase will follow as a separate task.
+- No change to existing save/load behaviour for `venue`.

 _This section is appended at the end of `handover/STATUS_SUMMARY.md` for each HUB.
 Never delete older checklists—just add the new one below them._